forcedotcom/cli/releasenotes/sf/README.md

     * `sf data query resume` : View the status of a bulk query.
     * `sf data resume` : View the status of a bulk data load job or batch.
     * `sf data update record` : Updates a single record of a Salesforce or Tooling API object.
     * `sf data upsert bulk` : Bulk upsert records to an org from a CSV file.
+    * `sf generate cmdt object` : Generate a new custom metadata type in the current project.
+    * `sf generate cmdt field ` : Generate a field for a custom metadata type based on the provided field type.
+    * `sf generate cmdt fromorg` : Generate a custom metadata type and all its records from a Salesforce object.
+    * `sf generate cmdt record` : Generate a new record for a given custom metadata type in the current project.
+    * `sf generate cmdt records` : Generate new custom metadata type records from a CSV file.

     As always, run the commands with `--help` to see the list of flags, examples, and usage information.
 We'll be releasing other updated plugins over the next weeks.
 Enjoy!